|Course coordinator(s)||dr. ir. MW den Besten|

 - explain the basic principles of fermentation (role of specific micro-organisms, metabolic routes, control of fermentation processes), and relate these to some western and non-western fermented products;

 - use isolation procedures to isolate and enumerate important spoilage organisms and foodborne pathogens from food products and environments.

 The course consists of three parts: Two weeks of lectures and knowledge clips (about spoilage, fermentation, food borne diseases, hygiene and control), three weeks of practical classes, and one week of tutorial classes.
 At the end of the practical course, students have to hand in a written report on the results of the experiments.
-The practical course will be held in ML2 labs, and corresponding safety regulations prevail.
 Completion of the digital assignments discussed during the tutorial classes is mandatory.

 The final mark is based on the written exam (75%) and the practical course (25%: laboratory performance 12.5%, report 12.5%).
 The theoretical background of the practical and tutorial classes can be included in the written exam.
 Written exam consists of open and/or multiple choice questions and both the exam and the practical course should be passed (score at least 5.5), and scores remain valid for 6 academic years.

 The theory book of MR Adams, MO Moss and McClure, Food Microbiology 4th ed. will be used and is available at the WUR-Shop.

 |Keuze voor:||MNH||Nutrition and Health||MSc||F: Food Digestion and Health||1AF|